-Since having Matilda, I've no idea what size of clothes I wear.
+Since having MM, I've no idea what size of clothes I wear.
 My to-read pile is ridiculous.
 I don't want a spa treatment and I assume anyone who gifts handmade babysitting vouchers is going to be so infuriatingly smug about doing somebody a favour (whilst posting lots of unauthorised photos of my child on Facebook) that it wouldn't be worth the hassle to accept.

-To top it off, Steve and I are on a strict £30 budget this year (and that includes our gift from Matilda) so there's no cop out "I had no inspiration so here's some expensive, shiny tech" fallback plan.
+To top it off, Steve and I are on a strict £30 budget this year (and that includes our gift from MM) so there's no cop out "I had no inspiration so here's some expensive, shiny tech" fallback plan.

 I always thought I was easy to buy for - I was easy to buy for - but I've reached the point where I don't want any more stuff.

 I feel like my life has achieved that elusive calm/clutter balance; it wouldn't take many garish vintage teapots to tip me over into "gaaaaaah, I need another clear out" territory and I always feel so awkward trying to sweet talk friends into driving all my junk to the charity shop.

 On the other hand, I do want presents.
 That childish need to open something exciting on Christmas morning is still there.